From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Experiments and Results

 \subsection{Performance analysis of different model variants}

-To justify including equivariance loss $\mathcal{L}_E$ (\cref{eq:loss_equivariant}) in the total loss, \cref{fig:equivariant_cpn} illustrates the effect of training \gramreg models with this loss component enabled and disabled.
+To justify including equivariance loss $\mathcal{L}_E$ (\cref{eq:loss_equivariant}) in the total loss, \cref{fig:equivariant_cpn} illustrates the effect of training different models with this loss component enabled and disabled.
 With $\mathcal{L}_E$ disabled ($\eta$ = 0), cell instances in the model predictions exhibit a relative displacement.
 Enabling $\mathcal{L}_E$ ($\eta$ = 0.1) improves the overlap of cell instances with the original \crv staining.

 To quantify the impact of the loss component $\mathcal{L}_E$ on the predictions, we compare the models with $\mathcal{L}_E$ enabled and disabled in \cref{tab:eq_effect}.
 We consider \gram and \gramreg, as well as \gan and \ganreg as model variants.
 All models use $\lambda = 0.5$ expect for the \gram model without online registration, where $\lambda = 0.1$ showed better performance.
 Since displacements of cell instances in the model predictions occur randomly with varying strength, we report mean and standard errors across four independent trainings.
 Models trained with $\mathcal{L}_E$ enabled show the highest correspondence with the target staining.
 Without online registration, the advantage of including $\mathcal{L}_E$ becomes negligible.
 Furthermore, results in \cref{tab:eq_effect} demonstrate that \gram models outperform their corresponding \gan models in all evaluation metrics.
 Regardless of the variant used for style loss $\mathcal{L}_S$, all models benefit from the online registration.
+We present averaged scores across all test ROIs.
+Individual scores per ROI, are provided in \mbox{\cref{tab:all_rois}} in the appendix as additional information.

 A comparison of model predictions is shown in \cref{fig:gram_vs_gan}C for the whole cortical depth of an Isocortex sample from temporal cortical area TE. \ganreg and \gramreg provide the most realistic-looking reconstructions in terms of relative size and shape of cell bodies, along with the differences between layers concerning cell packing density.
 While \gramreg seems to be influenced by technically-related inhomogeneities in staining intensity, \ganreg produces a clearer contrast between stained cells and surrounding tissue. \gramreg detects the transition from the cortex to white matter better than \ganreg.
 Both methods introduce an artificial arrangement of cells into cortical columns not present in the original \crv staining.